Using volumes with rootless podman, explained

 Rootless podman vs rootful at a glance

-This table shows you the 4 main rootless/rootful operating modes of Podman, and how they really work in practice.
+The table below shows four possible rootless/rootful operating modes of Podman, and how they really work in practice:

 The first column is how you’re running podman.
 Do you run the command as the root user (e.g.